jvzonlab/OrganoidTracker/manuals/API.md

 Note: this method only returns True if there is a *direct* link between the two positions, so if they are in consecutive time points.

+### How do I get the position of the same cell in the next/previous time point?
 You can get find out to which position a position is connected using the `find_pasts` and `find_futures` methods.

 ```python